Leonqn/rutebot/README.md

 For details see the [docs](https://docs.rs/rutebot).

 ## Example
 A simple echo bot.
 Replies to text messages by echoing the message.
-Responds to other types of messages with "This is not text...".
+Responds to other types of messages with "This is not text..."

 You can run the following example with `cargo run --example echobot`.